lolvOid/svgfusion/docs/docs/cli-usage.md

 ## Tips

 1. **Batch Processing**: Use directory input to convert multiple SVG files at once
-2. **Naming**: Component names are automatically generated from filenames using PascalCase
+2. **Naming**: Component names are automatically generated from filenames using PascalCase.
+You can customize names with `--prefix` and `--suffix` options for your design system or naming conventions.
 3. **Optimization**: SVG optimization is enabled by default for smaller bundle sizes
 4. **TypeScript**: Always use `-t` flag for TypeScript projects for better type safety